wsttiger/cudaqx/Building.md

-The above instructions provide a fully open-source way of building and contributing to CUDA-QX, but it should be noted that while this environment will have many GPU-accelerated simulators installed it it, it won't contain the *highest* performing CUDA-Q simulators.
+The above instructions provide a fully open-source way of building and contributing to CUDA-QX, but it should be noted that while this environment will have many GPU-accelerated simulators installed in it, it won't contain the *highest* performing CUDA-Q simulators.
 See [this note](https://nvidia.github.io/cuda-quantum/latest/using/install/data_center_install.html) for more details.